Working People, Working Lands, Working Together

 It’s these one-to-one conversations with people throughout the 8th District that are the cornerstone of the bold economic plan that Leah Phifer has developed to ensure the resources necessary for a vibrant region where all residents thrive.
 Leah’s plan is built on strongly held DFL values with fresh ideas encompassing three main themes:

 Working People – Hard working people and small businesses form the foundation of the vibrant communities spread across Minnesota’s 8th Congressional District.
-Leah’s economic plan prioritizes stability and growth for small businesses, ensures a skilled workforce to meet demand and prevents and/or repairs gaps in our critical rural services.
+Leah’s economic plan prioritizes stability and growth for small businesses, included expanding access to rural broadband.
+It also lays out clear goals to build a skilled workforce required to meet demand and prevent and/or repair gaps in critical rural services.
+Click on the links below for details to the plan:

 Working Lands – Tomorrow’s economy depends on solid groundwork that needs to be done today.
-Leah’s economic plan calls for bold investment in the infrastructure necessary to build a prosperous future including roads and bridges, rural broadband and support for expanded public transportation, like the Northern Lights Express.
-Leah also prioritizes investment in clean energy and proposes new and fresh ideas to stabilize and secure the taconite mining industry.
+Leah’s economic plan calls for bold investment in the infrastructure necessary to build a prosperous future including roads and bridges and support for expanded public transportation, like the Northern Lights Express.
+Leah also prioritizes investment in clean energy and lays the groundwork to make Minnesota's 8th District a leader in the creation of clean energy jobs.
+Click on the links below for details to the plan: